abetusk/iao/doc/lessons-learned-wfc/Lessons-WFC.md

 ![stair tile with endpoints](assets/stair_w_endpoint.png)

+######caption: A stair tile with attachment endpoints highlighted

 A complete "raw" library of endpoint rotations is constructed by rotating each base tile by 90 degree increments in each of the major axies, `X`, `Y` and `Z`.

 By comparing the endpoints with either a rotated version of itself or with other rotated tiles, identical tiles can be identified and neighboring tiles can be identified.

-From the duplicated list of tiles, a representative is chosen to be the representative of the different rotated versions.
+From the duplicated list of tiles, a representative is chosen to represent different rotated versions.

 For example, the "cross", if it lies flat in the `XY` plane, is identical to a "cross" that is rotated by 90 degrees around the `Z` axis.
 In this case, the tile `+000` is kept and used as the representative as `+001`, `+002` and `+003` are all identical to it, where the `+` is the single character code for the tile and the three digits that follow represent the rotations in each of the three major axies by how many 90 degree increments it's rotated.